Wall Street Breakfast: May Day With Hung U.K. Parliament

 In the latest step toward remaking the company, Teva Pharmaceutical (NYSE:TEVA) will seek to overhaul its board by nominating four new directors.
 Among their first orders of business would be picking a new chief executive.
 "We are evolving the board to meet new challenges both within Teva and the business" of generic drugs, said Sol Barer, the board's chairman.

 A new senior role?
-Apple (NASDAQ:AAPL) has scooped up Dr. Sumbul Desai, who has been overseeing a health project for the Apple Watch, as the executive director of Stanford Medicine's center for digital health.
+Apple (AAPL) has scooped up Dr. Sumbul Desai, who has been overseeing a health project for the Apple Watch, as the executive director of Stanford Medicine's center for digital health.
 It's unclear whether she'll oversee the company's existing efforts, such as its software frameworks, or head up an unannounced plan, but it demonstrates that Apple is taking its health ambitions seriously.

-As the U.S. battles a growing opioid abuse crisis, the FDA has asked Endo International (NASDAQ:ENDP) to withdraw its long-lasting opioid painkiller, Opana ER, from the market.
+As the U.S. battles a growing opioid abuse crisis, the FDA has asked Endo International (ENDP) to withdraw its long-lasting opioid painkiller, Opana ER, from the market.
 Endo shares plunged 14% AH on the news.
 It comes after a panel of advisers concluded in March that the drug's benefits did not outweigh the risks - opioids were involved in more than 33,000 deaths in 2015.

 Bain Capital is replacing rival KKR in a Japanese government-led consortium bidding for Toshiba's (OTCPK:TOSYY) prized chip unit, sources told Reuters, without identifying the reason.
-The group, led by state-backed Japan Innovation Network Corp and also includes Western Digital (NYSE:WDC), is one of two frontrunners in the race for the world's second biggest producer of NAND flash memory chips.
+The group, led by state-backed Japan Innovation Network Corp. and which also includes Western Digital (WDC), is one of two frontrunners in the race for the world's second biggest producer of NAND flash memory chips.

 SoftBank is scooping up two more robotics companies from Alphabet (GOOG, GOOGL) as part of its own deeper move into the field.
 While terms weren't disclosed, Boston Dynamics and secretive bipedal robotics firm Schaft will be added to the company's growing AI portfolio.
 SoftBank (OTCPK:SFTBY) is also one of the companies behind Pepper, which has been billed as the world's first robot capable of reading human emotions.

 Shares of Cloudera experienced whiplash AH after the company's first earnings report since its IPO in April.
 The stock initially jumped 10% and then fell 17% after operating expenses more than tripled, and key industry measures like deferred revenue and billings fell short of analysts' projections.
-Cloudera (NYSE:CLDR) specializes in data science technology using an open-source framework called Hadoop.
+Cloudera (CLDR) specializes in data science technology using an open-source framework called Hadoop.

 Hard times in retail...
-Hudson's Bay (OTC:HBAYF) is cutting about 2,000 jobs across North America, but it's still unclear how the layoffs will be distributed across Saks Fifth Avenue and Lord & Taylor.
-The restructuring is expected to save the company more than C$350M annually and comes after Nordstrom's (NYSE:JWN) founding family said they were exploring the possibility of taking the retailer private.
+Hudson's Bay (OTCPK:HBAYF) is cutting about 2,000 jobs across North America, but it's still unclear how the layoffs will be distributed across Saks Fifth Avenue and Lord & Taylor.
+The restructuring is expected to save the company more than C$350M annually and comes after Nordstrom's (JWN) founding family said they were exploring the possibility of taking the retailer private.

 Struggling with relationships?
-Sears (NASDAQ:SHLD) is in another battle with one of its Craftsman vendors, this time filing a lawsuit against Western Forge, which has worked with the company for more than 50 years.
+Sears (SHLD) is in another battle with one of its Craftsman vendors, this time filing a lawsuit against Western Forge, which has worked with the company for more than 50 years.
 Earlier this week, Sears settled a dispute with One World Technologies, another Craftsman partner, which the department store chain had first sued in mid-May.

 Opel's sale to France's PSA Group (OTCPK:PEUGF) could be completed as early as July 31, pending regulatory approval from antitrust authorities.
 A swift closing has been made possible because the European arm of GM formally agreed to protect factory jobs by signing binding contracts last week, a trade union source told Reuters.

-The U.S. International Trade Commission will decide today whether to end or continue an anti-dumping case by Boeing (NYSE:BA) against Bombardier (OTCQX:BDRAF, OTCQX:BDRBF).
+The U.S. International Trade Commission will decide today whether to end or continue an anti-dumping case by Boeing (BA) against Bombardier (OTCQX:BDRAF, OTCQX:BDRBF).
 The agency is expected to decide in favor of Boeing, which alleges subsidies and unfair pricing took place during the sale of the CSeries jet in the United States.

 In Asia, Japan +0.5%.
 Hong Kong -0.1%.
 China +0.3%.
 India +0.2%.